project941/SamsungHealthSecurityProps/README.md

 - looks for /vendor/build.prop
 - if found, it copies the ro.security.keystore.keytype line (in case not everyone has the same keytypes in the line - i hate using static files, i write modules to use whats on each device) to a new system.prop file in the modules folder
-- removes akv2 from the line in system.prop (it will remove sakv2 from the line (hopefully) wherever it exists, begging, end or middle)
+- removes akv2 from the line in system.prop (it will remove sakv2 from the line (hopefully) wherever it exists, beginning, end or middle)

 I had planned to test this new "fix" for a while before releasing the module to stop people from manually editing the existing file, as using magisk is preferable as its easily reversible, but once i saw posts on XDA about it, i figured id release this now